 In 2019, Thimble raised $22 million in a funding round led by IAC/InterActiveCorp (IAC).
 IAC is the parent company of the Dotdash family of websites, which includes TheBalanceSMB.

 Policies Available: Affordable Plans and Flexible Terms

-Thimble offers three types of basic business insurance and is in the process of offering two additional types: business equipment protection and event insurance.
+Thimble offers four types of basic business insurance and is in the process of offering one additional type: event insurance.
 Getting started is easy.
 Just enter your profession, zip code, and the dates you need coverage, and Thimble will generate a quote for you in less than a minute.
 Once you make your first payment, your certificate of insurance is available instantly.

 General Liability Insurance

 Thimble’s general liability insurance protects your business against the risk of accidents like bodily injury and property damage to a third party, including:

 - Bodily Injury: Claims of physical injury to a third party.

 - Property Damage: Damages to another entity’s property.

 - Medical Expenses: If a customer’s injury requires a hospital visit.